 - Gain access: Use a screwdriver to remove the strainer and stopper.

-- Add borax: With the help of a funnel, pour 4 ounces of borax into the drain.
+- Add borax: Using a funnel, pour 4 ounces of borax down the drain.

-- Combine with water: Pour two cups of boiling water slowly down the drain.
+- Combine with water: Slowly pour two cups of boiling water down the drain.

 - Wait: Allow the mixture to work for 15 minutes.

-- Rinse: Flus the tub and drain with cold water.
+- Rinse: Flush the tub and drain with cold water.

-- Repeat: You might need to repeat the process if you’re dealing with stubborn clogs.
+- Repeat: You might need to repeat the process if the blockage is stubborn.

 Keeping the Drain Clear

-Regularly cleaning the stopper and strainer is an ideal way to prevent blockages from occurring in the drain.
-Hair and soap scum will quickly build up between these parts, which is the most common reason for causing a clog.
+Regularly cleaning the stopper and strainer is the best way to prevent your drain from getting blocked.
+Hair and soap scum will accumulate between these parts, which is the most common cause of clogging.

 Remove the two parts and give them a thorough scrub and rinse with water.
-You can also use vinegar if there’s stubborn grime in the strainer or stopper.
+You can also use vinegar if there is any stubborn grime in the strainer or stopper.